 The first crucial step is for the producer to find out if the local gas network has adequate capacity to accept their biomethane.
-A network capacity enquiry can be submitted to the distributor who will respond within 10 days.
+A network capacity enquiry can be submitted to the distributor who will respond within 15 working days.